If You Question My Rules, You Don’t Get Access

 Sometimes the kindest, safest, most protective thing you can do is say:

-Love her, pray for her, post your throwbacks.
-But access is earned by respecting the rules that keep her stable — not by showing up when it suits you
+Love her all you want.
+But access is earned by respecting the rules that keep her stable — not by showing up when it suits you.

 The Brick Wall Phase: When “No” Becomes a Full Sentence